andyferris/Dictionaries.jl/README.md

 Non-scalar indexing is simplified such that it is essentially `getindices(dict1, dict2) = map(getindex, dict1, dict2)`.
 Note also that `getindices(dict, keys(dict))` has the same keys and values as `dict`, and is synonymous with `getindices(dict, :)`.

 These rules match those for `AbstractArray`, including offset arrays.
-The `view` function works similarly, as does the `setindices!` function from *Indexing.jl* (see mutation, below).
+The `view` function will work similarly (work-in-progress), and the `setindices!` function from *Indexing.jl* is already implemented (see mutation, below).

 ### Mutation